-The course will be graded pass/fail based upon classroom participation, attendance, and the satisfactory completion of the self-assessment project.
+The course will be graded pass/fail based upon classroom participation, attendance, formative assessments, the satisfactory completion of the self-assessment project, and submission of a résumé.

 Legal Reasoning, Writing & Research (Legal Research and Writing I) (5339).

 - (a) Legal Reasoning, Writing & Research is a required course for three semester hours of graded credit. - (b) The instructor of the course shall have the discretion not to give a final examination. - (c) In publications, the description of the courses shall be approximately as follows: